mwarf/brain-muffin-starter/knowledgetransfer.md

 -   **TypeScript:** Used throughout the project.
 Configuration in `tsconfig.json`.
 Be mindful of potential type errors when working with dynamic data (e.g., category filtering), which may require explicit type casting or definitions.
 HTML comments inside tags in `.astro` files can also cause TS errors.
 -   **Linting/Formatting:** [Biome](https://biomejs.dev/) (configured in `biome.json`).
 Use `pnpm format` and `pnpm lint`.

+## 2.1.
+Brand Voice & Tone

+The desired brand voice for all website copy (including blog posts, service descriptions, etc.) should adhere to the following principles:

+-   **Friendly & Conversational:** Write naturally, as if speaking directly to the client.
+Use contractions and avoid overly formal language.
+-   **Smart & Helpful:** Clearly explain concepts and offer practical insights.
+Focus on empowering the client with useful information.
+-   **Humble & Confident:** Be assured in your skills but avoid arrogance.
+Emphasize collaboration and competence.
+-   **Jargon-Free:** Explain technical terms simply or avoid them altogether.
+Prioritize clear communication for a marketing audience.

+Essentially, the tone should be that of a trusted, experienced colleague who is approachable, knowledgeable, and genuinely helpful.

 ## 3. Project Structure

 ```